sdsc-hpc-training-org/notebooks-101/notebook-101.md

 # Example Notebooks
-This page will be updated regularly with example notebooks, primarly for beginners and those who are new to using notebooks on Comet.
+This page will be updated regularly with example notebooks, primarly for beginners and those who are new to using notebooks on SDSC HPC Systems.

 ## Beginner Tutorials
 * [Python Series](https://github.com/sinkovit/PythonSeries)